-The simplest way is to connect a compressed air line set at no more than 20psig to the span inlet.
+The simplest way is to connect a compressed air line to the span inlet (with no more than 20psig pressure on the line.
 Alternatively if you do not have compressed air available, leave it disconnected and when you place the unit into the span mode, unscrew the cell cap and blow air underneath the sensor.
-Make sure you don't take more than a minute to do an air calibration.
-The reading may not stabilize exactly at 20.9%, but don't worry about that - any slight error will be inconsequential at the operating levels.